-- "When you educate a girl, national GDP increases by XX%
+- "When you educate a girl, national GDP increases by XX%" → "When a girl's right to education is fulfilled, the benefits can go beyond her as an individual and will not contribute to the economic health of the whole community and country." - "Maternal and infant mortality rates decrease when women have agency to make health-related decisions." → "Every woman has the right to make decisions related to her

-"When a girl's right to education is fulfilled, the benefits can go beyond her as an individual and will not contribute to the economic health of the whole community and country." - "Maternal and infant mortality rates decrease when women have agency to make health-related decisions." à "Every woman has the right to make decisions related to her health.
-This build agency and empowerment and is also shown to reduce maternal and infant mortality rates."
+Progress through accompanying slide(s) health.
+This builds agency and empowerment and is also shown to reduce maternal and infant mortality rates."